zeek25/pardusWebpage/README.md

 ### Next Planned Changes
 My next update will include some or all of these changes.
-* Format image and ship info.
-* Change weapon dropdown menus to be hidden/shown rather than add/removed.
 * Populate the dropdown menus with the relevant weapons along with the images.